Khalifa Ezzat: Education

-Khalifa studied at one of the oldest Islamic Institutions in the world, Al Azhar University, Cairo from 1994 to 1999.
-He was awarded a BA Islamic Studies in English, Faculty of Languages and Translation in 1999.
+Khalifa studied at one of the oldest Islamic Institutions in the world, Al Azhar University, Cairo.
+He was awarded a BA Islamic Studies in English.
 As part of his degree programme, he also studied English and German.
 After this, he pursued his career as an Imam in Cairo in 2000.
 When he moved to the United Kingdom in 2005, he completed his master's degree in Islamic studies at the School of African and Oriental Studies (SOAS), where he received his MA Islamic Studies.
-Khalifa was also awarded a PhD from the University of Exeter: his thesis title was People of the Book, An Analytical Study of Jews and Christians in the Qur’an.
+Khalifa was also awarded a PhD from the University of Exeter: his thesis title was People of the Book, An Analytical Study of Jews and Christians in the Qur'an.

-Chief Imam and Head of Religious Affairs at London Central Mosque
+Chief Imam at London Central Mosque

 In 2005, Khalifa was nominated by the Egyptian Ministry of Endowments (Awqaf) to be appointed as an Imam of London Central Mosque and Islamic Cultural Centre; in 2008, he was appointed as the Head Imam of the Mosque.
 In his current role as Imam, he leads the faithful Muslims in congregational prayer, delivers Friday sermons, gives lectures and lessons for Muslims and Non-Muslims, and manages the religious affairs department at the London Cultural Centre.
 His main weekly class is the Islamic Studies Class for Beginners (Muslims and non-Muslims).
 In addition, Khalifa provides an advice service, that includes marital and one to one counselling, marriage, divorce and conversion registrations.

 Services

 For the past decade, Khalifa has provided community service to many visitors at London Central Mosque.
 He has a successful track record of mediating between married couples and delivering effective counselling.
 In addition to Islamic marriage (Nikkah), divorce (Talaq), and conversion procedures, he offers registrations, with certificates both in English and Arabic.
 He also provides an advisory service on personal religious matters, which includes: inheritance, conversion, social and familial issues.
 The listed services are available to all members of the British and International community.

 Khalifa also supports the newly converted to Islam and born Muslims seeking to renew their faith.
-He delivers regular easy to understand Islamic classes, every Sunday at 4pm in the Mosque Library.
+He delivers regular easy to understand Islamic classes.

 He covers a variety of topics in Islam, such as Introduction to the Concept of God, the Qur'an, Hadith (Muhammad Sayings), Life of Muhammad (in Makkah), Life of Muhammad (in Madina), Sunnah (Muhammad Way), the Exegesis of the Qur'an (Tafsir), Fiqh (Jurisprudence), the Shariah Islamic Law, The Objectives of the Shariah, Introduction to School of Thoughts (Abu Hanifa- Malik- Shafi - Ibn Hanbal), Marriage in Islam, Terrorism: Islamic Viewpoint, Extremism in Religion, The Concept of Worship, Sins and Repentance in Islam, Introduction to Tawheed (Monotheism).
-These classes are available to anyone seeking to understand Islam (with free entry).